 These pups don’t shed much, so grooming requirements are minimal.
-However, thanks to the Bloodhound genes, the Labloodhound is a slobberer!
-You’ll need to enjoy walking, as these dogs do need plenty of exercise.
+However, thanks to the Bloodhound genes, the Labloodhound is a slobberer.
+Owners need to enjoy walking, as these pups need plenty of physical activity.

 Breeds: Labrador Retriever & Boston Terrier

-Socialization comes naturally to the sociable Boston Lab, and a trip to the dog park is always a winner with these pups!
+Socialization comes naturally to the engaging Boston Lab, and a trip to the dog park is always a winner with these pups.
 The Boston Lab is usually a healthy breed, although they can be vulnerable to hip dysplasia and intervertebral disc disease.